 People an LGBT kid is often tough.
 While 27 percent of all kids in the United States report being bullied at school, 86 percent of LGBT youth report being harassed.
 Many kids skip school days because they’re worried about being targeted and repeated harassment contributes to higher rates of depression and suicide among LGBT youth.
 Many organizations are working to support LGBT youth and end bullying, including the Trevor Project and It Gets Better.

-4. LGBT Youth Homelessness
+4. LGBTQ Youth Homelessness

 On a similar note, a whopping 40 percent of homeless youth identify as LGBT.
 Many homeless LGBT kids say that they were kicked out of their house by their parents after coming out.
 However, there are few homeless centers and shelters that focus specifically on LGBT youth—we should support more services focused on LGBT homeless youth.